lukepatterson31/thm/notes/complete-beginner-path/active-directory-basics.md

 When Kerberos is used for authentication, the following process happens:

+**1. TGT Exchange**

-1. The user sends their username and a timestamp encrypted using a key derived from their password to the Key Distribution Center (KDC), a service usually installed on the Domain Controller in charge of creating Kerberos tickets on the network.
+The user sends their username and a timestamp encrypted using a key derived from their password to the **Key Distribution Center** (KDC), a service usually installed on the Domain Controller in charge of creating Kerberos tickets on the network.

-The KDC will create and send back a Ticket Granting Ticket (TGT), which will allow the user to request additional tickets to access specific services.
+The KDC will create and send back a **Ticket Granting Ticket** (TGT), which will allow the user to request additional tickets to access specific services.
 The need for a ticket to get more tickets may sound a bit weird, but it allows users to request service tickets without passing their credentials every time they want to connect to a service.
-Along with the TGT, a Session Key is given to the user, which they will need to generate the following requests.
+Along with the TGT, a **Session Key** is given to the user, which they will need to generate the following requests.

 Notice the TGT is encrypted using the krbtgt account's password hash, and therefore the user can't access its contents.